Floyd family meets with Biden as Congress mulls police bill - Albert Lea Tribune

 Floyd family meets with Biden as Congress mulls police bill

-WASHINGTON — President Joe Biden will meet with the family of George Floyd at the White House Tuesday on the one year anniversary of his death.

-But beyond the meeting, Biden has yet to offer concrete action for the family of the man whose death at the hands of a white Minneapolis police officer sparked a global reckoning over systemic racism and movement for police reform.
-The path forward on Capitol Hill for Floyd’s namesake bill, the George Floyd Justice in Policing Act, remains unclear, but negotiators say they’ve made progress and expressed optimism this week about its prospects.
+WASHINGTON — The anniversary of George Floyd’s death was supposed to a milestone moment, a time to celebrate passage of legislation to “root out systemic racism” in the criminal justice system, in the words of President Joe Biden.
+Instead, Floyd’s family visited Washington on Tuesday to mourn with Biden and prod legislators to act as they commemorate the loss of their brother, father and son one year ago.

+Floyd’s death sparked a global reckoning over racism and growing calls for police reform, but a legislative response has been elusive.
+Still, congressional negotiators remain optimistic about the prospects for a bill, and say they’ve made progress toward an agreement this week.

-It’s a high-profile legislative fight where Biden has notably taken a backseat, preferring to leave the work of hammering out a compromise to lawmakers on Capitol Hill, in contrast to his fevered advocacy, both public and private, for his infrastructure bill and the COVID-19 relief package.
+It’s a high-profile legislative fight where Biden has notably taken a back seat, preferring to leave the work of crafting a compromise to lawmakers on Capitol Hill, in contrast to his fevered advocacy, both public and private, for his infrastructure bill and the COVID-19 relief package.

-The Floyd family will have their own opportunity to weigh in on the congressional efforts Tuesday.
-In addition to their visit to the White House, the Floyd family is expected to meet Tuesday with House Speaker Nancy Pelosi and Rep. Karen Bass, the lead House negotiator on the policing bill.
+The Floyd family will have multiple opportunities to weigh in on the congressional efforts Tuesday.
+In addition to their visit to the White House, the Floyd family was meeting with House Speaker Nancy Pelosi and Rep. Karen Bass, the lead House negotiator on the policing bill, as well as key senators.

-While Biden set the anniversary of Floyd’s death as the initial deadline for the bill to reach his desk, the issue of police reform is a particularly politically thorny one, and Hill negotiators have struggled to hammer out a compromise that would make it through an evenly-divided Senate.
+While Biden set the anniversary of Floyd’s death as the initial deadline for legislation to reach his desk, the issue of police reform is a particularly politically thorny one.
+Congressional negotiators have struggled to find a compromise that can make it through an evenly-divided Senate.

 Still, speaking on Tuesday on CNN, Philonese Floyd, Floyd’s brother, expressed optimism at the chances for an eventual bill to pass the Senate.
 “I think things have changed.
 I think it is moving slowly but we are making progress,” he said.

+He spoke, too, to the gravity of the day for the Floyd family, saying his sister had called him just past midnight to tell him, “This is the day our brother left us.”

-Ben Crump, the Floyd family’s lawyer, echoed his comments, calling on Biden to “reiterate that we need to get it passed.”
+Ben Crump, the Floyd family’s lawyer called on Biden to “reiterate that we need to get it passed.”

 It’s in line with the sentiment shared by many criminal justice advocates, who say the onus is on Congress, not the president, to act.